 Congratulations!
-If you’re reading this page on the Aspen Vets website, you are already the proud owner or nearly the proud owner of a new puppy!
+If you’re reading this, you are already the proud owner or nearly the proud owner of a new puppy!

 The good news is that you have a wonderful life ahead of you with a fantastic new family member who will provide you with love and companionship for many years to come.

 The bad news?
 Well, there’s no bad news really but now is the time to think about how you and your new arrival are going to be living together.
 Do you want a dog that is active and needs a lot of exercise?
 Or are you looking for a more sedate dog?
 Have you got a lot of time to groom her, or are you hoping that a quick rub down with a towel will be enough for him?
 When you are deciding to get a dog, think of all these things before you choose your breed.
 Going to a reputable breeder is the best way to see your pup’s surroundings and the temperament of the parents.
 Speak to people at the breed association and find out the good points as well as the bad.
 It really will make a difference to the dog that you get.
 And of course, there’s always the rescue option where you can give a pre-loved dog a good home.